What is The Circadian T3 Method?

 Many hormones follow a circadian rhythm with a pattern of secretion that is repeated every twenty-four hours and is typically linked to our cycles of sleeping and waking, or daylight and night.
 Cortisol is secreted by the adrenal glands, with a steady rise in production during the last four hours of sleep.
 For someone who gets up out of bed at 8:00 am, this means the highest level of cortisol production occurs between the hours of 4:00 am and 8:00 am.
 It is the rising level of cortisol that helps us wake up in the morning, with the highest level of cortisol in the bloodstream at around 8:00 am (for your typical person).
 Cortisol levels then fall gradually during the day and are at their lowest between midnight and 4:00 am in the morning.
 The exact times may vary depending on when someone gets up in the morning (e.g. shift workers may experience a different circadian rhythm).

-The Circadian T3 Method (CT3M) utilises the circadian natural action of the adrenal glands and requires thyroid medication, which contains pure T3 (natural desiccated thyroid may also be used).
-Once low adrenal function has been confirmed with a twenty-four hour adrenal saliva test, then the CT3M may be used.
+The Circadian T3 Method (CT3M) utilises this natural circadian action.
+It requires thyroid medication, which contains T3 (natural desiccated thyroid may also be used).
+Once low cortisol has been confirmed with a twenty-four hour cortisoll saliva test, and an 8:00am morning blood test, then CT3M may be used.
 The CT3M will not work if the thyroid patient has Addison’s disease or hypopituitarism (these conditions usually require lifetime treatment with adrenal steroids).

-The basic idea behind the CT3M is to address low levels of the active thyroid hormone (T3) in the adrenal glands when they are producing their highest volume of cortisol.
+The basic idea behind the CT3M is to address low levels of the active thyroid hormone (T3) in the pituitary gland at the time the pituitary is driving the adrenal glands to make their highest volume of cortisol.
 The thyroid patient sets an alarm clock or mobile phone for a time between 1.5 and 4 hours prior to the normal time that they would get out of bed.
-A dose of T3 or natural desiccated thyroid medication is taken at that time and the thyroid patient then goes back to sleep.
-By carefully varying the time and the size of this circadian dose of T3-containing thyroid medication and assessing the results, it is possible to significantly help the adrenal glands to produce more or all of their hormones, including cortisol (which is often low in thyroid patients).
-Once this process begins to work and the adrenal glands begin to function well, then the quality of the sleep that follows this circadian dose is often far better than the thyroid patient has been used to experiencing.
+A dose of T3 is taken at that time and the thyroid patient then goes back to sleep.
+By carefully varying the time and the size of this CT3M dose and assessing the results, it is possible to significantly help the adrenal glands to produce more or all of their hormones, including cortisol (which is often low in thyroid patients).
+Once this process begins to work and the adrenal glands begin to function well, then the quality of the sleep that follows this CT3M dose is often far better than the thyroid patient has been used to experiencing.

 In recent years there has been research that confirms that T3 thyroid hormone peaks in the body when the adrenal glands begin to work hard in the early hours of the morning.
 These research findings support the ideas behind the CT3M.
 The research article is titled “Free triiodothyronine has a distinct circadian rhythm that is delayed but parallels thyrotropin levels.” and is published in J Clin Endocrinol Metab.
 93(6):2300-6.
 June 2008.
 A link to the abstract is: http://www.ncbi.nlm.nih.gov/pubmed/18364382

-A large number of thyroid patients have successfully used the CT3M over the past year.
+A large number of thyroid patients have successfully used CT3M over the years since I released 'Recovering with T3'.
 Many of these had previously found that the only way they could cope was through the use of adrenal steroids like hydrocortisone or adrenal glandulars that contain steroids at lower quantities.
-The CT3M often works well enough to allow these patients to slowly reduce and then stop the use of all adrenal steroids.
+CT3M often works well enough to allow these patients to slowly reduce and then stop the use of all adrenal steroids.

-Some Important Things to Do Before Considering the CT3M
+Some Important Things to Do Before Considering CT3M

 I really can't stress this strongly enough that some laboratory tests really are very important.
 When people are sick they want to get started on a treatment as soon as possible.
 However, to recover from thyroid disease many of us have to be 'the tortoise' and not 'the hare'!